The Scotland Malawi Partnership (SMP) is excited to announce the formation of a new member-led SMP Renewable Energy Forum.

 Any individual or organisation involved, or intending to become involved, in renewable energy development in Malawi is welcome to join the Forum.

 The Forum will be chaired by an SMP member organisation active in Malawi.
 For the first 18 months it will be co-chaired by the University of Strathclyde (Professor Stuart Galloway) and Community Energy Scotland (Nicholas Gubbins, CEO) on a rotating basis.

 Attached is combined draft Terms of Reference and draft 18-month work-plan for consultation which were considered at the Forum’s first meeting.
-Edits and amendments were raised at the meeting which will be published shortly.
+This version reflects the edits and amendments that were raised at the meeting.